shutter-network/shutter-docs/docs/protocol/api/glossary.md

 ---

 #### **Event-Based Encryption Triggers**
-Shutter API allows encryption to be **triggered by predefined events**, such as **all players submitting moves in a game**, rather than just time-based triggers.
-This ensures that decryption happens only when all conditions are met.
+The Shutter API enables encryption to be **triggered by predefined events**, such as **when all players submit their moves in a game**, instead of relying solely on time-based triggers.
+This approach ensures that decryption occurs only when all specified conditions are met.

+Decryption is **released when a specific on-chain event is observed** by the Keypers.
+These events are compared against a registered **Event Trigger Definition (ETD)**, which details the emitter contract, the event signature, and includes optional indexed topic filters as well as conditions for non-indexed arguments.
+This functionality is useful for various applications, such as payment-gated content, enhancing DAO transparency after a proposal is executed, settling auctions once they are closed, or revealing game rounds upon completion.

 ---